 “Project Management is the application of knowledge, skills, tools, and techniques to maximize the value that the project produces.”

-I’m sure that definition could be fine-tuned, but the key point that I’m trying to get across is that:
+I’m sure that definition could be fine-tuned, but the key points that I’m trying to get across are that:

-The definition of “Project Management” should not be limited to someone who has a title of “Project Manager”.
-In an Agile environment, “Project Management” functions are often distributed among other roles, but just because they are being done by someone who has does not have a formal title of “Project Manager” doesn’t mean that they are not part of the functional discipline of “Project Management”.
+This definition of “Project Management” is not be limited to someone who has a title of “Project Manager”.
+In an Agile environment, “project management” functions are often distributed among other roles but it is still “project management”.

 You will find much more detail on this in my Online Agile Project Management Training.